Skip to content

 My friend, we still have a caste system in hindu community, we still have untouchable humans in this world, we still have a race system in American society.

-We still cannot prosecute husbands in more than 50 countries of the world even if they rape their wives because they don’t have such legal mechanism, husbands still think wives are their properties, things, they own them.
+We still cannot prosecute husbands in more than 50 countries of the world even if they rape their wives because they don’t have such legal mechanism.
+Husbands still think wives are their properties, things that they own.

 Eventually biology always wins, it’s only a matter of time.

-My friend, you and I had the same biology until puberty but after that, god gave you a different path to go and me a different path.
+My friend, you and I had the same biology until puberty but after that, god gave you a different path to go and I got a different path.

 Though we say all humans are created equal, in reality, we are born with different genes and we gradually evolve unequally based on those different genes, hormones, brain, and external environment.
 But I am sure we both can live our lives in our own way.